Writing your life insurance in trust

 - The trustees have the ability to change the default beneficiaries

 - The trustees can change the pay out split between default and potential beneficiaries to meet your wishes

 - This is a good option if you think your circumstances may change.

-- This is the most flexible trust option, as there are no named default beneficiaries
+- The most flexible trust option, as there are no named default beneficiaries

-- You provide a list of potential beneficiaries but give trustees total discretion as to who will benefit and how much they receive
+- You provide a list of potential beneficiaries but give trustees total discretion as to who’ll benefit and how much they’ll receive

 - A discretionary trust also allows the addition of potential beneficiaries